mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 **Same person**: Even if there were a nuclear holocaust, there would be activity?

 **Katagiri**: Sure.
 Wherever you may go.
-Our foundation is very active, dynamism.
+Our foundation is really active, dynamism.

-**Same person**: So buddha nature can’t be destroyed.
+**Same person**: So buddha-nature can’t be destroyed.

 **Katagiri**: No.

 #### 1:05:55

 **Question**: Hojo-san, if in the two poems, one isn’t closer to the truth than the other poem, why did the Fifth Patriarch make Hui Neng the Sixth Patriarch, rather than both of them? ...
-Or neither of them? *[He chuckles.]*
+Or neither of them, you know? *[He chuckles.]*

-**Katagiri**: Because, as Dogen Zenji mentions, “no buddha nature” is *pretty close* to pointing out what the truth is.
+**Katagiri**: Because, as Dogen Zenji mentions, “no buddha-nature” is *pretty close* to pointing out what the truth is.

-It’s not evaluating both of them, which is right, which is wrong.
+It’s not evaluating both of them – which is right, which is wrong.
 On the other hand, do you know Kassan and Jōzan in the chapter “Life and Death” (*Shoji*)?
-Dogen Zenji quotes two sentences: “If there is a buddha, you are not confused by life and death itself.”
-In the chapter “Life and Death.”
-“If there is no buddha, life and death never be confused.”
-Something like that.
-I don’t remember exactly. [...]
-And then they went to see the teacher, to evaluate which is right, which is wrong.
-Which is close to the truth.
-And then Kassan mentions to the teachers, “Which of us is pretty close to the truth?”
-And then he says, “Maybe next day, please come again.”
+Dogen Zenji quotes two sentences: “If there is a buddha, you are not confused by life and death itself.
+If there is no buddha, life and death never be confused.”
+Something like that; I don’t remember exactly. [...]
+And then they went to see the teacher, to evaluate which is right, which is wrong; which is close to the truth.
+Kassan [asks] the teacher, “Which of us is pretty close to the truth?”
+And then [the teacher] says, “Maybe next day, please come again.”
 He didn’t answer.
-And then next day, Kassan [comes] again to see the teacher and ask the same question.
-And then he says, “One who don’t ask is closer to the truth.”
+And then the next day, Kassan [comes] again to see the teacher and ask the same question.
+And then [the teacher] says, “One who doesn’t ask is closer to the truth.”
 One who tried to know which is close, is not close.

-[It means,] “no buddha nature.”
-“No buddha nature” is *pretty* close. *[He chuckles slightly.]* Pretty close to the buddha nature.
-[That’s the same thing.]
+[That is what] “no buddha-nature” [means].
+“No buddha-nature” is *pretty* close. *[He chuckles slightly.]* Pretty close to the buddha-nature. [...]

 So Hui Neng says, “Originally Bodhi has no tree, the bright mirror has no stand.”
-So always mentions about what the foundation is.
+So [he] always [speaks] about what the foundation is.
 And then, “Originally there is not a single thing: where can dust alight?”
-So constantly his basic foundation is found in no buddha nature, there.
+So constantly his basic foundation is found in *no buddha-nature*, there.

 I think you can read the book of *No Mind*, written by D.T.
 Suzuki.
-[He] mentions about [this] story, in terms of this poem.
+[He talks] about [this] story, in terms of this poem.

 #### 1:09:33 end of recording